 These rules can be confusing, and that’s where Honest Game comes in.
 Our platform provides student-athletes with an individualized step-by-step plan to help them navigate NCAA academic eligibility, college admissions, and college fit.

 Plan to pack up and head right off to college?
 A timeline can help you feel confident about your decision.
 Ask yourself if you’re ready to tackle college and wave goodbye to high school events just yet.
 There will be so many amazing opportunities for you in college, but don’t close out high school before thinking through your college game plan.

 Mind the Gap Year

 If you are thinking about graduating high school early, but not enrolling right away at college, make sure you keep your amateurism in mind.

-If you delay your enrollment in college after graduating early, you have a “grace period” in which you must enroll in a college in order to maintain your 4 years of collegiate athletic eligibility.
-Some sports allow for a 6 month delay in college enrollment, while other sports allow for 3 years.
+If you decide to delay your college enrollment after graduating early you have a “grace period”, in which you must enroll in a college in order to maintain your 4 years of collegiate athletic eligibility.
+Some sports allow for a 6-month delay in college enrollment, while other sports allow for 3 years.
 Watch that clock and remain an amateur until you enroll in college.

 Remember, graduating high school early does not mean that you’ll get additional years to play college sports.
 The NCAA has strict rules about who can play sports in college and for how long.

 There are limits on what grades you must have and how many years of eligibility (4) before an athlete will lose their ability to compete at the collegiate level.